natcap/invest/doc/api-docs/installing.rst

     pip install natcap.invest

-Note that ``natcap.invest`` depends on GDAL, which must already be compiled and available on your system.
-GDAL can be installed from your system package manager, from ``conda``/``mamba``, or from
-`Christoph Gohlke's python builds for Windows <https://github.com/cgohlke/geospatial.whl/>`_.
+Note that ``pip install natcap.invest`` will fail with a compilation error if GDAL is not already installed. ``natcap.invest`` depends on the underlying GDAL binaries, which cannot be installed via ``pip``.
+For details on installing GDAL on your system, see https://gdal.org/download.html.

 Installing from source
 ----------------------